Quantum Fluctuations in Electrical Multiport Linear Systems: Conclusions and outlook

-{\it Conclusions.---} In this article, we have proved and generalized the computation of quantum fluctuations of conjugated flux and charge variables in multiport linear electrical systems making use of the multiport Foster expansion of passive causal lossless matrices.
-The core of the proof resides in the correct identification of the dynamical (quantized) and nondynamical (discarded) variables for the two-port nonreciprocal harmonic oscillator.
+In this article, we have proved and generalized the computation of quantum fluctuations of conjugated flux and charge variables in multiport linear electrical systems by making use of the multiport Foster expansion of passive causal lossless matrices.
+The core of the proof resides in the identification of the dynamical (quantized) and nondynamical (discarded) variables for the two-port nonreciprocal harmonic oscillator.

 Our results include the case where the linear system breaks time-reversal symmetry (reciprocity), thus generalizing the classical formulae of Johnson-Nyquist-Twiss, and are applicable to all quantum linear passive systems.
 The correlators can be further used in the context of lossy nonreciprocal networks under the mapping of the lossy 2-terminal components, i.e., elements with smooth real response functions, with a continuous limit of infinite sequences of harmonic degrees of freedom.
+Applications of our theorem include but are not restricted to the computation of coherence and decay rates of multi-qubit nonreciprocal superconducting quantum chips~\cite{Devoret:1997,Nigg:2012,Solgun:2014,Solgun:2015}.
+However, further work will be necessary to bring together the results here presented for multiport linear passive systems, and the fluctuation-dissipation theorems for non-linear systems, such as tunnel-junctions, see~\cite{Parlavecchio:2015,Roussel:2016}.